 - Plan and ask in advance so you can make sure your friends or family members are available during your skiing or snowboarding period.

-- Double confirm with them around one month ahead to your holiday.
-In case of any emergency occurs, you can just go find someone else.
+- Double confirm with them around one month ahead of your holiday.
+In case any emergency occurs, you can just go find someone else.